 The Carbon Disclosure Project (CDP) does not operate like a traditional paid certification.

-- coordination across internal teams,
+- mobilising and coordinating internal teams,

 The Main Cost Drivers of a CDP Disclosure